a small space of light

 I go everywhere with a camera.
 I can’t help it.
 I have three on my desk as I write this.
 My family and friends put up with me clicking away with wry amusement.
 I’m the one that always takes the pictures at a party.
 The one always behind it.
 I can’t help it.
 There are so many images that just beg to be captured.
 You have to truly love photography to “get” it.
 It’s my nirvana

 I love looking at light.
 How it shapes.
 Accentuates.
 Sharpens or softens.
 Wondering how I could use it.
 Where should I sit, lie or stand.
 Caressing an image into shape.
 Waiting for that moment.
 Anticipating.
 Holding my breath.
 And then it’s gone.
 A capture of a sliver of time.
 That’s how I work.
-There is nothing more satisfying than to read the notes from my clients.
-Or photographs of my photographs on customers walls.
-It makes me smile inside.
+Most importantly…no matter what the weather!
+There are no excuses to hiding inside when it is raining.

 Alone on the beach.
 Dawn.
 Mesmeric lapping of waves.
 Cries of seagulls overhead.
 No overwhelming colours in the sky.
 It’s not that I dislike pink hues.
 I prefer this.
 The soft awakening of another dayread more

 It’s amazing how there is always tone and texture even in something that looks just grey.
 I find the subtle shifts in colour and the pools of light on the sea so peaceful.
 The bands of light and dark just help to give some context.read more